 There are very good reasons for having a one-to-one correspondence between CDS Object types and logically unique, real CDSs.
 Having such a correspondence allows for the creation of logically distinct data channels.
 In SPACE, these data channels are oriented according to sector.
-Since the same piece of data may belong to more than one logically unique, real CDS, that same piece of data may be allowed to pass through more than one data channel.

-One of the responsibilities of the CDS Object is to ensure that CDS data is only released to Administrations authorized to have access to that data (e.g., country X may presently allow the value of "Wedding Date" to be released to country Y's Civil Registration authorities, but not country Y's Tax authorities).
-The CDS Object is therefore the point at which localization of filtering policies are best implemented, see [2].
+One of the responsibilities of the CDS Object is to ensure that CDS data is only released to Administrations authorized to have access to that data; the CDS Object is therefore the point at which localization of filtering policies are best implemented, see [Holmes97].
 Use of logically distinct data channels simplifies the manner in which such policies can be implemented.

 Creation of logically distinct data channels also eases matters from a business perspective.
 That is, the definition and implementation of each CDS Object type is the "point of contact" between the SPACE System and the systems which can supply citizen data.
-This condition implies that CDS Object types play a central role when it comes to contractual, business and technical negotiations between SPACE and the Administrations "owning" and controlling citizen data.
+This condition implies that

+CDS Object types play a central role when it comes to contractual, business and technical negotiations between SPACE and the Administrations "owning" and controlling citizen data.
 Establishing and maintaining business contracts which involve access and delivery of data within a single data channel is far more simple than doing so when data channels are mixed (i.e., mixing the access and delivery of cross-sectoral data within a single channel would require simultaneous negotiations with multiple partners).

-Figure 2 illustrates the manner in which logically distinct data channels are created through the one-to-one correspondence between CDS Object types and logically unique, real CDSs.
+Figure 2 illustrates the manner in which logically distinct data channels are created through the oneto-one correspondence between CDS Object types and logically unique, real CDSs.
 It is interesting to note in the figure the exemplification as to how more than one CDS Object type can be defined for the same sector (e.g., the CDS Object types: Soc.
 Sec 1 and Soc.
 Sec 2).
 These two different CDS Object types are required since there have been defined two logically unique real CDSs which can deliver Social Security information.